 There’s a concept in the reselling world called “the thrill of the hunt”.
 Once you get into it, you’ll start feeling like you’re hunting for treasure out there.
 Maybe that next thrift store will have that $5 item that’s worth $500.
 You just never know what you’ll find.

 Now, of course, there are aspects of reselling that you’re not going to like.
 That’s going to be true of any business.
 But overall, it’s fun to shop and get paid for doing that.
-And there’s something really fun about buying an item that someone else has been looking for and then have them actually pay you for it.
+And there’s something really fun about buying an item that someone else has been looking for and then having them actually pay you for doing the work of finding it for them.
 It’s a unique way to be your own boss, but having control of your money like that is awesome.